wired00/custom-queue/readme.md

 ```

 #### customqueue.php
-customqueue.php config file simply contains a map between handler class path and an identifier.
+`customqueue.php` config file simply contains a mapping between handler class path and an identifier.

 The example contains identifier `custom-sqs` and class path `App\Jobs\ProcessSQS::class`.
-This will mean that the job payload when fetched from a queue will be appended with a key-value of `job: App\Jobs\ProcessSQS::class` whenever a connection type of `custom-sqs` is processed.
+This specifies that the job payload when fetched from a queue will be appended with a key-value of `job: App\Jobs\ProcessSQS::class` whenever a connection type of `custom-sqs` is processed.
+The job will then process via  `ProcessSQS->handle()`.

 Currently CustomQueue only supports custom SQS fetching but in future it might support RabbitMQ and Redis.
-In those cases customqueue.php would include indentifiers such as `custom-redis` and `custom-rabbitmq`.
+In those cases `customqueue.php` would include identifiers such as `custom-redis` and `custom-rabbitmq`.

 ### Handler files

-Handler files are those references via their class path within `customqueue.php`.
+Handler files are those referenced via the class path within `customqueue.php`.
 They must implement `Wired00\CustomQueue\Contracts\CustomQueueJobHandler`.

 A common namespace for these are `App\Jobs`.